 Section 322.2616 of the Florida statutes specifically permits the police to test an underage person suspected of alcohol use, even in the absence of a parent or guardian.
 If a person is under the age of 21 and is found to have a blood alcohol concentration of more than 0.02, then the department of motor vehicles will take administrative action in the form of a 30-day hard license suspension (which means no driving whatsoever), followed by a six-month license suspension and the option to obtain a business purpose license.
+Unlike a person accused of DUI, an underage driver whose breath measures over .02 is NOT entitled to get an immediate hardship license.
 If a person under the age of 21 refuses a breath test, then the department of motor vehicles can suspend their license for one year.

 If a person under the age of 21 has a blood alcohol concentration of more than 0.05, then in addition to the suspension they will have to complete DUI school, an alcohol evaluation, and counseling.
 However, depending on the circumstances of the case, it might be appropriate to assert a defense.
 For example, if an individual's drink was spiked while they were at a school dance, then they could use that as a defense, as it must be shown that the individual was aware of the fact that they had consumed alcohol.
 For an underage possession charge, the person has to be in actual possession of the alcohol.
 For example, if a bottle of alcohol was found in a vehicle with four passengers, it would have to be shown that the minor in question indeed had actual possession of or exercised dominion over the alcohol.